SNU-HCIL/2020-Fall-DCCP/template/public/md/input-processing-output.md

     * Used to access and manipulate data stored in memory
     * A variable references the value it represents

+* In Python, .red[a variable is just a name], nothing more!

 * **Assignment** statement: used to .red[**create a variable**] and make it .red[**reference**] data
 * General format is `variable = expression`